 If you’ve had to have one or both legs amputated, finding an appropriate wheelchair cushion may seem even harder for you.
 You need a cushion that can handle your different posture needs and provide support for your amputated limbs.
 Luckily, cushion designers have got you covered.

 You can find wheelchair cushions with separate thigh supports.
 One will be a little longer to accommodate your amputated limb without leaving it dangling, and the other will be shorter to allow for the bend in your knee.
-These specialized cushions can alleviate pressure sores on your amputated limb and help to correct for posture differences.
+These specialized cushions can alleviate pressure sores, also called bed sores, on your amputated limb and help to correct for posture differences.

 When you get a wheelchair cushion, that extra height is going to change your footrest height needs.
 This is especially important for more petite people, who may find themselves with their legs dangling.
 Make sure you take your wheelchair in to get it refitted to you after you get your new seat cushion.